Doug Cash: Politics

 Cash joined the Liberal and Country League of Western Australia in 1950 and was an officeholder in the party's Belmont and Yokine branches.

 Cash was elected to the House of Representatives at the 1958 federal election, narrowly defeating the incumbent Australian Labor Party MP Harry Webb in the seat of Stirling.
 He lost the seat after a single term, with Webb reclaiming Stirling for the ALP at the 1961 election.
 He recontested Stirling at the 1963 and 1966 elections without success.
 He briefly withdrew from the campaign in 1966 following a conflict with the Liberal state executive over his university studies.
 He graduated Bachelor of Arts from the Western Australian Institute of Technology in the same year, having majored in politics.

 At the 1968 Western Australian state election, Cash was elected to the Western Australian Legislative Assembly seat of Mirrabooka, a new seat.
 He was again defeated after a single term, losing to ALP candidate Arthur Tonkin at the 1971 state election.

 Later activities

 Cash worked as a research officer for the Liberal Party from 1971 to 1974.
 He completed a graduate diploma in library studies through the Library Association of Australia and moved to Darwin in 1976.
 He was the special collections librarian at Darwin Community College until 1978 and then worked as librarian for the Northern Territory Department of Law until his retirement in 1982.

 Personal life

-In 1946, Cash married Margaret Moore (with whom he had two daughters.
+In 1946, Cash married Margaret Moore, with whom he had two daughters.
 He retired to Perth and died at Joondalup Health Campus on 15 February 2002, aged 82.

-An avid archivist and conservator of historical items, Doug authored an auto-biography that sadly, he wasn’t able to fully complete before he died aged 82.

-He did however, document a well-crafted account of his life from his early childhood up to his early 50s.

-His grandson, Peter Quin-Conroy, youngest son of Doug & Joan’s daughter Lynne, has compiled Doug’s work documenting an amazing life living through the 1920s, 30s, 40s, 50s and 60s.

-If you are interested in well-authored accounts of Western Australian life through the 1900s, check out this site: